Astrophysical Parameter Inference on Accreting White Dwarf Binaries using Gravitational Waves: Gravitational Waveform

-where $r_{\rm h}$ is the effective radius (in units of $a$) of material orbiting the accreting companion that carries the same amount of angular momentum as is lost due to the impact.
+Here, $r_{\rm h}$ is the effective radius (in units of $a$) of material orbiting the accreting companion that carries the same amount of angular momentum as is lost due to the impact.

 This accretion torque quantifies the angular momentum lost by the binary when accreted material impacts the companion star directly, rather than forming an accretion disk around the companion.
 We use a fitting formula for $r_{\rm h}$ that depends only on $q $~\citep{1988ApJ...332..193V} in the direct impact scenario, and set $r_{\rm h} = 0$ for the disk accretion case.
-To determine whether we have disk accretion or direct impact, we use Eq.~(6) of \cite{Nelemans_11} for the definition of the minimum radius,
+To determine whether we have disk accretion or direct impact, we use Eq.~(6) of \cite{Nelemans_11} for the definition of the minimum radius of accreted material around the accreting WD,